satra/NiPyPe-Paper/nipype_paper.rst

 evolutionary stages, in particular, Tyler Perrachione and Gretchen Reynolds.
 We would also like to thank the developers of FreeSurfer, FSL and SPM for being supportive of the project and providing valuable feedback on technical issues.
-We would like to thank XX for providing feedback during the preparation of the manuscript.
+We would like to thank XX\ :sup:``[e] <#cmnt5>`_`\  for providing feedback during the preparation of the manuscript.
 Satrajit Ghosh would like to acknowledge support from NIBIB R03 EB008673 (PI: Ghosh and Whitfield-Gabrieli), the Ellison Medical Foundation, Katrien Vander Straeten and Amie Ghosh.
 Krzysztof Gorgolewski would like to thank Mark Bastin, Cyril Pernet, and Amos Storkey for their supervision.

 --------------